origranot/ts-logger/README.md

 - timeStamps (Boolean): Whether to include timestamps in logs (default: false).
 - threshold (LOG_LEVEL): The log level threshold, logs with a lower level than the threshold will be ignored (default: 'DEBUG').
+- handlers: Array of handlers to process and log the data. (default: [ConsoleHandler])

 ### Decorated functions example